MADRID (Reuters) - Finding a fix for Spain’s youth unemployment crisis was never going to happen overnight.

-“This has turned into something where the (EU) funds have to be spent come what may, without really looking at whether ... the measures are effective,” said Rocio de Frutos, a former labor inspector and lawmaker for the Socialists, the main opposition to Prime Minister Mariano Rajoy’s People’s Party.
+“This has turned into something where the (EU) funds have to be spent come what may, without really looking at whether ... the measures are effective,” said Rocio de Frutos, a former labour inspector and lawmaker for the Socialists, the main opposition to Prime Minister Mariano Rajoy’s People’s Party.

-Environmental studies graduate Ricardo, 25, said the only courses available under the EU-backed program in his town of Segovia, in central Spain, were those he didn’t need, like learning English, or were too basic, he said.
+Environmental studies graduate Ricardo, 25, said the only courses available under the EU-backed programme in his town of Segovia, in central Spain, were those he didn’t need, like learning English, or were too basic, he said.